Military Move to Rota, Spain? Here's What You Need to Know!

 Should You Bring a Car to Rota?

-Opinions on whether to bring or buy a car are just as divided as the decision about whether to live on base.
+Opinions on whether to bring or buy a car are just as divided as the decision about whether to live on base or off.
 Those who advocate for buying a car in Spain advise that you'll avoid potential damage to your vehicle that often comes with the extremely narrow streets in the Rota area.

 If you own a small car that can easily navigate those streets (and the tight parking spots), Bussey recommends bringing it.
 But if you have a very large vehicle, such as a full-size truck, her advice is to leave it in the States.